Peninsula and Silicon Valley market data

 Q: Is the Bay Area currently a buyer's or seller's market?

-Q: What is a normal days-on-market figure for these markets?
+Q: What is a normal days-on-market figure for Bay Area SFR?

 Q: What is the difference between Peninsula and Silicon Valley pricing?